jlareaux-godaddy/skyverge-troubleshooting-framework/README.md

 A stock environment also includes the host, which varies greatly.
 For our purposes, verifying that WordPress and our plugins have what they need is usually adequate.

+Purpose
+---
+This framework works is meant for daily use as a quick reference, or deep dive if needed.
+Between simply reading a step, the extended description, or a linked Confluence article, you can get the information you need to move a conversation forward.

 Instructions
 ---
 This is an XML document which is meant to be read from top to bottom, entering into child elements as troubleshooting paths.